eisenjulian/nlp_estimator_tutorial/blog.md

 ### Summary

 In this blogpost, we explored how to use estimators for text classification, in particular for the IMDB Reviews Dataset.
 We trained and visualized our own embeddings, as well as loaded pre-trained ones.
-We experimented with convolutions and LSTM layers.
+We built up from simpler models and experimented with convolutions and LSTM layers.

 For more details, be sure to check out:

- *
+ * The complete source code for
  *
  *

 In the next series of this post we will show how to build a model using RNNs and eagear execution, work with out of memory datasets, train in Cloud ML and deploy with TensorFlow serving

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjMyMjE5MThdfQ==
+eyJoaXN0b3J5IjpbLTgyNTcyOTUwOV19
 -->